mauricioklein/mauricioklein.github.io/_posts/2015-11-18-farewell-zenvia.md

 However, even as I was being thrown in this sea of new technologies and methodologies, I found people who were open to help me and guide me through this ecosystem.
 And more: they've taught me how to develop with quality and focusing not only in release speed, but mainly in **quality**.

 I remember that, when I started here, my knowledge in automated tests were basic, specially because I've come from companies where automated tests were so basic or even inexistent.
-Now, after 8 months of [Zenvia][zenvia-website], I'm much more critic about software quality and focusing not only on release speed, but mainly in **quality**.
+Now, after 8 months of [Zenvia][zenvia-website], I'm much more critic about the quality of the artifact I'm releasing.

 > A code without tests is like hydrogen: everything seems to be OK right now, but a single miss step and everything explodes.